 - Selected Library collections

 - Collection statistics

 - History of the collection

 Records for much of the Rare Books Collection are in our Catalogue, but if you do not find the item you are looking for, please ask for help: the item may not yet be catalogued, or an alternative version may be available - for example in microform or online.

 In order to preserve the original, if the Library holds both an original and an alternative version, and your needs can be met by the alternative version, we will ask you to use this instead.

 You must be a registered reader to request items from the Rare Books Collection.
-Requests are submitted online via the Catalogue, using your Reader's Card, and will be delivered to the Petherick Reading Room for use.
+Requests are submitted online via the Catalogue, using your Reader's Card, and will be delivered to the Special Collections Reading Room for use.
 See our Collection delivery service page for more information on delivery times.
 You can track the progress of your request via the " Requests" link in the Catalogue.

 Please handle all rare books very carefully.
 Gloves are provided to wear when using some pre-1901 material, and can borrow a weight to keep a tightly-bound book open.
 Cradles are also available for books with fragile or damaged spines.
 Please use a pencil when taking notes.

 Rare books, items from many Formed Collections, or pre-1901 material, cannot be photocopied by readers as copying cannot be permitted if there is a risk of physical damage to the book.
 Photocopies or photographs (digital images or prints) can be requested through our Copies Direct service.
-Digital photography using your own camera (without flash) may also be permitted - please ask staff at the Petherick Reading Room desk.
+Digital photography using your own camera (without flash) may also be permitted - please ask staff at the Special Collections Reading Room desk.
 Remember that the Copyright Act applies to modern rare books or facsimiles, as it does to material in the Library's general collection.
 Apart from copyright considerations, if you plan to use an image or copy of something from our collections in a publication, you will need to complete a "Permission to Publish" form - these can be obtained from the staff at the desk.